Healthcare Organizations Increasingly Concerned About Their Own Climate Change Impacts

 “Surgical procedures require supply packets that contain everything a surgery team might need in the surgical theatre.
 LCAs of surgical procedures show that, when surgery happens, supply packet items that don’t get used and even unopened packets are also disposed of.
 Hospitals tend to go above and beyond so people don’t have any doubt about safety, but there’s evidence that they don’t need to.
 Part of what Dr. Thiel will discuss is how certain practices that seem to be protecting people from infection may not be necessary to achieve the same health outcome,” says Nathan.

-More broadly, Nathan and Zeyneb’s report notes that the UK’s National Health Service (NHS) “has become the global standard for addressing GHG emissions from health care operators, with its commitment to achieving net-zero health care operations [by 2040].”
+More broadly, Nathan and Zeynab’s report notes that the UK’s National Health Service (NHS) “has become the global standard for addressing GHG emissions from health care operators, with its commitment to achieving net-zero health care operations [by 2040].”

 In the conclusions to its carbon footprint assessment, the NHS states, “as health systems respond to the increasing health impacts of climate change on global populations, they both contribute to the problem, generating 4–5% of global greenhouse gas emissions, and have a central role to play in the solution….[I]t is important that any mitigation efforts actively seek to generate health co-benefits, reduce environmental impacts, and maintain or improve quality of care.
 Only then will health systems comply with their duty to first, do no harm.”